PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/SupervisedAndUnsupervisedLearning.md

 - [ ] Understand the different classes of Machine Learning algorithms.
 - [ ] Implement a simple Machine Learning modelling pipeline using ```scikit-learn```.

 For today, you are expected to create a markdown file called ```IntroductionToMachineLearning.md``` in your ```Machine Learning``` folder in your Github repos.
 In this file, please answer the questions that pop-up (:pencil:) as you navigate the content below.
+Further Machine Learning introduces quite a bit of new terminology.
+Please make sure to take notes on the new terms that you encounter (:bell:).

+Career Tip: You can also use the [Machine Learning Glossary](https://developers.google.com/machine-learning/glossary) to look up the meaning of the terms that you encounter.

 ## Questions or issues?
 If you have any questions or issues regarding the course material, please first ask your peers or ask us in the Q&A in Datalab!